Graciekroos/SNPcalling_2022/README.md

 77678 variant sites remained
 ```

-I then wanted to find out more about each individual, in case I needed to filter out any low quality individuals.
-To do this I ran vcftools.
+I then wanted to find out more about each individual, in case I needed to filter out any more low-quality individuals.
+To do this I ran VCFtools.

 ```
 module load VCFtools